rscherrer/speciome/docs/CMAKE.md

 sudo apt install cmake # replace 'apt' with your distro package manager
 ```

-[Here](https://github.com/Kitware/CMake/releases/download/v3.23.0/cmake-3.23.0-windows-x86_64.msi) us the download for Windowns.
+### Windows

-Make sure to select the option "Add CMake to the system PATH for the current user" when asked by the installer.
+[Download](https://github.com/Kitware/CMake/releases/download/v3.23.0/cmake-3.23.0-windows-x86_64.msi) and make sure to select the option "Add CMake to the system PATH for the current user" when asked by the installer.